edamsoft-sre/simple-cicd/readme.md

-# Simple CICD Assignment for Turo
+# Simple CICD Assignment

 ## Build

-1. Commit latest changes to turo/app FastAPI webapp
+1. Commit latest changes to FastAPI webapp
 2. Run shell build script:

        ./build.sh <build_number>
-3. This will generate a new AMD64/Linux image and push it to github.io/edamsoft/turo by default.
+3. This will generate a new AMD64/Linux image and push it to github.io by default.
    The timestamp and build_number are saved in builds/ directory for reference.

 ## Deploy

+1. Set environment variables:

+* KUBE_CONFIG_PATH
+* GITHUB_TOKEN
+* Login to github in shell using the same personal access token with rights to repo and PR

+2. Install deploy script dependencies:

+       poetry add typer

-1. Run the deploy Python script:
+3. Run the deploy Python script:

         ./deploy_version.py <image_tag> <PR feature name>